foo290/Django-REST-API/README.md

 ```

 ## Block default api URL:
-As urls for api are made by default as soon as the apps is added in API_ENABLED_APPS, you can block urls for apps by typing "block" inplace of pattern and default urls will be removed for that app.
+As urls for api are made by default as soon as the apps is added in API_ENABLED_APPS, you can block urls for apps by typing "block" inplace of pattern and default urls will be removed for that model.

 ### This does not block your url to access the page.